mozilla/ActiveData/docs/ActiveData Summary 181116.md

 ## Success &#9785;

 The ActiveData Upgrade was an upgrade disguised as a complete rewrite.
 Elasticsearch v1.7 had almost nothing in common with Elasticsearch v5.x.
-I consider it a good example of the effort it takes to change a backend data store in an application.
+I imagine that this is a good example of what changing a backend data store in any application can look like.
 The upgrade took so long there is no justification for pride or pleasure.

 ## Things Learnt